 - Leverage mobile devices/apps to extend chat on the go.

 - Outsource to the right support partner to manage your support service more efficiently.
+You could use various live chat outsourcing agency services simplifying your outsourcing process.

 - Leverage ‘Canned Response’ to save time.